 Bananas are a good source of potassium, and their natural carbohydrates might even make you feel a little less queasy.
 Top with a spoonful of peanut or almond butter for a creamy dose of protein.

-Pregnant ladies need lots of high-quality protein, so keep a stash of easy-to-digest protein bars, like Lärabars, on hand.
-I particularly love the Peanut Butter Chocolate Chip and the Key Lime Pie flavors served very cold straight from the fridge as an afternoon or early-morning nibble.
+Pregnant people need lots of high-quality protein, so keep a stash of easy-to-digest protein bars on hand.
+We particularly love them served very cold straight from the fridge as an afternoon or early-morning nibble.

-A little salty, a little crunchy, and filled with fiber, popcorn can satisfy those cravings for crunchy foods.
-Make it yourself or stock up on a brand like SkinnyPop.
+A little salty, a little crunchy and filled with fiber, popcorn can satisfy those cravings for crunchy foods.
+Make it yourself—all you need is a brown paper lunch bag and some kernels, and then top with salt, butter or olive oil, plus grated parmesan or nutritional yeast.

-Saltines are great for keeping nausea at bay, but they won’t fill you up for very long.
-Trade them in for a cracker with a little more substance (and fiber, protein and good fatty acids).
-When you feel up for them, try nutrient-dense flax crackers.
-You can top with a bit of cheese or a savory nut-based spread for a mini meal.
+Saltines are great for keeping nausea at bay, but they won't fill you up for very long.
+Trade them in for a cracker with a little more substance (and fiber, protein and good fatty acids) like nutrient-dense flax crackers.
+You can top them with a bit of cheese or a savory nut-based spread for a mini meal.

 Craving chips or pretzels?
 Try roasted chickpeas.
-They’re incredibly crunchy and salty and will likely sit well in your stomach—and they get bonus points for all their protein and fiber!
+They're both crunchy and salty and will likely sit well in your stomach—and they get bonus points for being a solid source of protein, fiber and magnesium.